zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

 The allOf, oneOf, and anyOf operators can be used to manipulate schema, and by proxies schema categories by applying some generic logical operations to the schema. 'oneOf' acts like xor, 'allOf' acts like and, and 'anyOf' acts like or.
 This can give us a sort of intuition for how schema should operate.

 Assume we have the following schema that we draw our categories from.
 These definitions represent a set of *Terminal Symbols*.
 The sets defined in these terminals are guaranteed to have elements that do not contain other categories.
-This is important, because if a grammer is built up from properly defined terminals, we can also guarantee the process will not go on forever.
+If a schema is built up from these elements, composition of non-sensical or circular schemas is impossible.

 In recursion, these terminals would contain the base cases.